blackstrype/quarkus-microservices-training/labs/lab_2_dynamic_configuration_and_deployment.md

 1.  **Debugging and Logging in Dev Mode**

     Introduce the `Logger`.
 Open `StatusResource.java` and inject a logger.
+Add a log statement.

     ```java
     // src/main/java/com/example/StatusResource.java